MikaMikaDE/edisonEvents/README.md

 # edisonEvents
-List of future edisonformat events
+List of future edisonformat events.

 ## Json keys

+Note that objects must be listed in chronological order.

 ### "Name"
 The content isn't especially important, but be consistent with other names.